Clément Maynadier

-Clément Maynadier (born 11 October 1988) is a French rugby union Hooker and he currently plays for Bordeaux Bègles and the France national team.
+Clément Maynadier (born 11 October 1988) is a former French rugby union Hooker who played most of his career with Bordeaux Bègles.

 He has finished École des mines d'Albi-Carmaux and works as an engineer at Safran Aircraft Engines.

 International career

 Maynadier made his debut for France in June 2016 and was part of the squad for the 2017 Six Nations Championship.